bwssytems/ha-bridge/README.md

 #### UPNP Response Port
 The upnp response port that will be used.
 The default is 50000.
 #### Vera Names and IP Addresses
 Provide IP Addresses of your Veras that you want to utilize with the bridge.
 Also, give a meaningful name to each one so it is easy to decipher in the helper tab.
 When these names and IP's are given, the bridge will be able to control the devices or scenes by the call it receives and send it to the target Vera and device/scene you configure.
-Note you have to 'turn on' a window to open it, and 'turn off' to close.
 #### Harmony Names and IP Addresses
 Provide IP Addresses of your Harmony Hubs that you want to utilize with the bridge.
 Also, give a meaningful name to each one so it is easy to decipher in the helper tab.
 When these names and IP's are given, the bridge will be able to control the activity or buttons by the call it receives and send it to the target Harmony Hub and activity/button you configure.
 Also, an option of webhook can be called when the activity changes on the harmony hub that will send an HTTP GET call to the the address of your choosing.
 This can contain the replacement variables of ${activity.id} and/or ${activity.label}.
 Example : http://192.168.0.1/activity/${activity.id}/${activity.label} OR http://hook?a=${activity.label}
 #### Hue Names and IP Addresses